Courtney Love Blasts Pharma Wife Joss Sackler For Reportedly Trying To Pay Her To Attend Fashion Week Show

 Courtney Love says she won’t be going anywhere near the New York Fashion Week show curated by Joss Sackler.

-The wife of David Sackler, whose family owns OxyContin maker Purdue Pharma, allegedly tried to woo Love to attend her Fashion Week show with offers of money, a glam team, car service, and a custom made dress, but the Hole frontwoman didn’t bite.
+The wife of David Sackler, whose family owns OxyContin maker Purdue Pharma, allegedly tried to woo Love to attend her Fashion Week show with offers of money, a glam team, car service, and a custom-made dress, but the Hole frontwoman didn’t bite.

-According to Page Six, Sackler’s team allegedly tried to pay Love, a recovering opioid addict, more than $100,000 to attend the controversial NYFW show for Joss’s line, LBV Care of Joss Sackler, at the Bowery Hotel Terrace.
+According to Page Six, Joss’s team allegedly tried to pay Love, a recovering opioid addict, more than $100,000 to attend the controversial NYFW show for Joss’s line, LBV Care of Joss Sackler, at the Bowery Hotel Terrace.

 While the fashion brand has no relation to Purdue Pharma’s opioid dynasty other than the fact that Joss is married into the family, Love took issue with the invite, telling Page Six that the Sacklers — a family that has gotten rich off of the opioid epidemic and currently faces thousands of lawsuits related to Purdue pharmaceuticals — have “no shame.”